preciofishbone/OmniaDocsG2/using-communities/discussions/participate-in-discussions/index.rst

 .. image:: discussion-comment-6.png

-You can also like, share and tag a comment as Best Reply, see: :doc:`Like, Share and Best Reply for discussions </using-communities/discussions/like-share-bestreply/index>`
+You can also like, share and tag a comment as Best reply, see: :doc:`Like, Share and Best reply for discussions </using-communities/discussions/like-share-bestreply/index>`